HopLittleBunny/WorkReads/privacy.md

 # Privacy Policy – WorkReads

-**Last updated:** January 2025
+**Last updated:** January 2026

-WorkReads ("we", "our", or "us") respects your privacy.
-This Privacy Policy explains how your information is collected, used, and protected when you use the WorkReads mobile application.
+WorkReads (“we”, “our”, or “us”) respects your privacy.
+This Privacy Policy explains how information is collected, used, and protected when you use the WorkReads mobile application.

 ---

-## Information We Collect
+## 1. Information We Collect

 ### Information You Provide
+Depending on how you use the app, we may collect:
-- Role and interest preferences you select during onboarding
+- Role and interest preferences selected during onboarding
 - Articles you save, dismiss, or interact with
-- Collections you create to organize saved articles
+- Collections you create to organise saved content
-- Feedback or messages sent to support
+- Feedback or messages you send to support
-- Email address if you contact us directly or create an account
+- Your email address if you contact us directly or choose to create an account

+Providing this information is optional unless required for specific features.

+---

 ### Automatically Collected Information
+We may automatically collect limited, non-identifiable information, including:
 - App usage data (such as features used and content viewed)
-- Device and app performance information (non-identifiable)
 - Reading progress and time spent in the app
+- Device and app performance information (such as app version and operating system)

+This information is used to improve app performance and user experience.

 ---

-## How We Use Information
+## 2. How We Use Information

 We use collected information to:
-- Provide and improve app functionality
+- Provide and maintain core app functionality
-- Personalize article recommendations based on your role and interests
+- Personalise content recommendations based on your preferences
-- Track your reading progress and streaks
+- Track reading progress and engagement
-- Maintain app performance and security
+- Improve app performance, stability, and reliability
-- Respond to support requests
+- Respond to support requests and user feedback

 ---

-## Local Data Storage
+## 3. Local Data Storage

-Most of your data is stored locally on your device using standard mobile storage technology.
-This includes:
+Most user data is stored locally on your device using standard mobile storage technologies.
+This may include:
-- Reading preferences and saved articles
+- Reading preferences
-- Dismissed articles and interaction history
-- Collections and reading progress
+- Saved and dismissed articles
-- Streak data and digest preferences
+- Reading progress and collections
+- Content interaction history

-This local data is not transmitted to our servers unless you explicitly create an account or use sync features.
+Local data is not transmitted to our servers unless you explicitly create an account or use features that require syncing or communication with backend services.

 ---

-## Third-Party Services
+## 4. Third-Party Services

-WorkReads uses the following third-party services:
+WorkReads may use trusted third-party services to support app functionality, including:

-- **Supabase** – Database hosting and content delivery for article data
+- **Supabase** for backend services such as content delivery and authentication
-- **Expo/React Native** – App development framework
+- **Expo / React Native** for app development and deployment infrastructure

-Each service has its own privacy policy governing their data practices.
+These services process data in accordance with their own privacy policies and applicable laws.

 ---

-## AI & Content Recommendations
+## 5. AI & Content Recommendations

-WorkReads uses algorithmic systems to recommend articles based on:
+WorkReads uses algorithmic and AI-assisted systems to recommend and summarise content based on:
 - Your selected role and interest areas
-- Content metadata (topic, reading time, source)
+- Content metadata (such as topic, length, and source)
-- Community engagement signals
+- General engagement signals

-No personal identity information is shared with third-party AI providers.
-We do not sell user data.
+Personal identity information is not shared with external AI providers.
+We do not sell user data or use it to train public AI models.

+AI-generated content is provided for informational purposes only.

 ---

-## Data Sharing
+## 6. Data Sharing

 We do not sell personal data.

-Data may be shared only with:
+Information may be shared only:
-- Trusted service providers necessary for app functionality (e.g., Supabase for article database)
+- With trusted service providers necessary to operate the app
-- Legal authorities if required by law
+- When required by law or legal process

 ---

-## Data Retention
+## 7. Data Retention

-- **Local data:** Stored until you delete it or uninstall the app
+- **Local data:** Retained on your device until deleted or the app is uninstalled
-- **Account data (if applicable):** Retained until you request deletion
+- **Account-related data (if applicable):** Retained until you request deletion
-- **Analytics data:** Maximum 90 days
+- **Operational or analytics data:** Retained only as long as necessary for app improvement and maintenance

-You may request deletion of your data at any time.
+You may request deletion of any associated data at any time by contacting us.

-**Email:** founder@hoplittlebunny.com
+📧 **Email:** founder@hoplittlebunny.com

 ---

-## Tracking
+## 8. Tracking

-WorkReads does not track you across other companies' apps or websites.
+WorkReads does not track users across other companies’ apps or websites.

 ---

-## Your Rights
+## 9. Your Rights

-You have the right to:
+Depending on your location, you may have the right to:
-- Access your data
+- Access your personal information
 - Request correction of inaccurate data
 - Request deletion of your data
-- Opt out of personalized recommendations (by clearing preferences)
+- Clear or reset personalisation preferences within the app

 ---

-## Security
+## 10. Security

-We use reasonable safeguards to protect your information, including secure local storage (Expo SecureStore) for sensitive data.
-However, no online service is completely secure.
+We apply reasonable technical and organisational safeguards to protect your information, including secure local storage for sensitive data where applicable.
+However, no method of storage or transmission is completely secure.

 ---

-## Children's Privacy
+## 11. Children’s Privacy

 WorkReads is not intended for children under the age of 13.
-We do not knowingly collect data from children.
+We do not knowingly collect personal information from children.

 ---

-## Changes to This Policy
+## 12. Changes to This Policy

-We may update this Privacy Policy occasionally.
+This Privacy Policy may be updated from time to time.
 Any changes will be posted on this page with an updated revision date.

 ---

-## Contact Us
+## 13. Contact Us

-If you have questions about this Privacy Policy:
+If you have questions or concerns about this Privacy Policy, please contact:

-**Email:** founder@hoplittlebunny.com
+📧 **founder@hoplittlebunny.com**